Do international students pay UK tax?

 Bringing money to the UK to invest would not be either for maintenance or for education.

-International students in the UK may have foreign income or gains (such as income or gains arising from sources outside the UK), for example, from working back home in the vacations, letting out a property, or from interest on a bank account.
+International students in the UK may have foreign income or gains (that is, income or gains arising from sources outside the UK), for example, from working back home in the vacations, letting out a foreign property, or from interest on a foreign bank account.
 For most international students this is not a problem because of double taxation agreements entered into by the UK with various countries.

 The current double taxation agreements are listed on GOV.UK.